dynamiqs/dynamiqs/docs/tutorials/time-dependent-operators.md

     x = 1.0
     f = lambda t: x * jnp.array([[t, 0], [0, 1 - t]])
     H = dq.timecallable(f)
+    An error is raised if the function `f` does not return a JAX array.
+This error concerns any other array-like objects.
+This is enforced to avoid costly conversions at every time step of the numerical integration.
     ```

 ## Batching and differentiation with time-arrays